huggingface/blog/s2s_endpoint.md

 ### Customizing the Docker Image for the Speech-to-Speech Application

-With the repository cloned, the next step was tailoring the image to support my speech-to-speech pipeline.
+With the repository cloned, the next step was tailoring the image to support our Speech-to-Speech pipeline.

 1. Adding the Speech-to-Speech Project